 It is desirable that, at that time, CMOs that specialize in manufacturing pharmaceuticals (CDMOs) should play a role in taking on the responsibility for tasks ranging from development through manufacturing of formulations.

-The strengths of CMOs in the pharmaceutical industry are the wide range of technological capabilities, the ability to provide a stable supply, and the high quality of our products, which have been fostered through contract manufacturing commissioned by many pharmaceutical companies.
-CMOs, therefore, are the professionals of manufacturing.
-Making use of these strengths, not just in Japan, we eye the possibility of expanding overseas in the near future.
+The role and strengths of CMOs (CDMOs) in the pharmaceutical industry are the wide range of technological capabilities, the ability to provide a stable supply, and the high quality of their products, which thus far have been fostered and accumulated through contract manufacturing of pharmaceuticals, thereby enabling us to focus on manufacturing pharmaceuticals and developing formulations.
+CMOs, therefore, are professionals in manufacturing.
+Making use of these strengths, and not restricting our vision to just the domestic market, we are looking at the possibility of expanding overseas in the near future.